grammyjs/link-checker/README.md

 # Link Checker

-A tool for going through grammY documentation source and other repositories' JSDocs, and reporting broken links and missing anchors.
+A tool for going through grammY documentation source and other repositories’ JSDocs, and reporting broken links and missing anchors.

 ## Checking Documentation

-To check for broken links in [grammY's documentation source](https://github.com/grammyjs/website), clone the website repository and go to the `site/docs/` directory and run the following:
+To check for broken links in the [grammY documentation](https://github.com/grammyjs/website), clone the website repository and go to the `site/docs/` directory and run the following:

 ```sh